Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Is Brie Safe for Dogs?

-If you’re unfamiliar with brie, it’s a soft cheese that consists of 65–75% butterfat.
+If you’re unfamiliar with brie, it’s a soft cheese comprising 65%–75% butterfat.
 It comes in the shape of a wheel, has a rind on the outside, and is technically safe for dogs to eat.
-The catch here is that they shouldn’t have it often.
+The catch is that they shouldn’t have it often.
 Many dogs are lactose intolerant and don’t have the enzyme lactase to help them digest dairy products.

-While non-toxic, brie is incredibly high in saturated fat—in fact, it has one of the highest amounts of saturated fat of any cheese!
+While non-toxic, brie is incredibly high in saturated fat; it has one of the highest amounts of saturated fat of any cheese!
 Just like with us, saturated fats aren’t good for our pups.
-Too much saturated fat can lead to long-term consequences, such as stomach issues, obesity, and pancreatitis.
-Since you want your dog to live its longest, healthiest life, brie should only be given as a rare treat.
+Consuming large portions of saturated fat can lead to long-term consequences, such as stomach issues, obesity, and pancreatitis.
+Since you want your dog to live the longest, healthiest life, brie should only be given as a rare treat.

 person using treats to train pomeranian dog